 Released in fall 2020, the Chromecast with Google TV became a full-fledged streaming media player, complete with its own operating system and (gasp) a remote control!

 If you’ve played around with an NVIDIA Shield, or a television running Android TV, then Google’s new operating system should look familiar.

-However, Google wants you to know that the new OS is big part of the Chromecast experience.
-So much so, that they put it in the name: Chromecast with Google TV.
+However, Google wants you to know that the new OS is a big part of the Chromecast experience.
+So much so that they put it in the name: Chromecast with Google TV.

 Taking cues from their biggest competition, Google TV has the same basic menu system as the previous version of the Amazon FireStick.

-The top row contains personalized content recommendations, a dedicated Movies and TV Shows tab, as well as tabs for your apps and purchased content.
+The top row contains personalized content recommendations, a dedicated Movies and TV Shows tab, and tabs for your apps and purchased content.
 Revolving ads…sorry…’recommendations’ cover the entire top half of the screen.

 That shocked many Android TV users, and unfortunately, there’s no way to disable them.